 Short answer, yes.
 Used topically or as a part of your diet, garlic has properties that may help with hair growth, but more research is needed.
 Here are benefits that might help with hair growth:

 - Some of garlic’s nutritional benefits may extend to your hair.
 Raw garlic is high in vitamins and minerals, such as vitamins B-6 and C, manganese, and selenium — all of which promote healthy hair.

-- A 2016 study found that garlic protected keratinocytes from UV damage and showed promise as an anti-aging material.
+- A 2016 study found that garlic protected keratinocytes from ultraviolet (UV) damage and showed promise as a material that could help reduce the appearance of aging.
 Keratinocytes are skin cells that produce keratin.
 These cells are on the outer layer of your skin, including the skin on your scalp, and in your hair follicles.

 Though the research is promising, more scientific evidence is needed to verify the benefits of garlic for hair.

-Remember that the sulphur compounds present in garlic make any garlic oil potentially very irritating to your skin and eyes.
+Remember that the sulfur compounds present in garlic make any garlic oil potentially very irritating to your skin and eyes.

 You can make your own garlic conditioner using ingredients from your kitchen.
 To limit the risk of skin irritation, it’s important to dilute garlic with an oil, such as coconut oil or olive oil, which are both good for your hair.

 Here’s what you need:

 - 2 tablespoons of carrier oil per clove (16 tablespoons total)

 - Crush the garlic using a fork, garlic press, or blender.